Bloodbat/SanguineMutants/README.md

   A polyphonic tetrad of voltage controlled amplifiers; my attempt at recreating MI's Veils... the 2020 version.
 Outputs beyond 10V are saturated.

+## MetaModule port

+A port for MetaModule, courtesy of Eric Gao, is available!

+Keep in mind we're not in charge of building or releasing the MetaModule plugin; so available modules and their faceplates may be out of sync with those presented here.

 ## Pull requests

 Development happens in the "mutantsdev" branch, so make sure you make it against that branch and not against "main": that one is reserved for releases and urgent bug fixes!